For emerging multinationals looking to get their tax reporting straight—and compliant—shadow payroll is a strategy worth considering.

 - 1.62 million technology-based employees worked overseas for U.S. companies

 With all of those employees drawing paychecks in foreign lands, avoiding accounting and regulatory headaches is a good reason to embrace shadow payrolls.
-Here are a few other reasons a multinational would need shadow payroll:
+Here are a few other reasons:

 Noncompliance fines and penalties.
 Companies that bypass the shadow payroll route risk substantial fines from local tax authorities.
 Increasingly, local regulators want to see foreign workers’ income on the books—and will levy severe financial penalties to ensure U.S. multinationals comply.